joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/retrieving-data-from-a-database.md

     </mx:WindowedApplication>

-The following example demonstrates executing a `SELECT` statement to retrieve data from a table named “products,” using synchronous execution mode:
+The following example demonstrates executing a `SELECT` statement to retrieve data from a table named "products," using synchronous execution mode:

     var selectStmt:SQLStatement = new SQLStatement();